 The Company incurs certain fixed production and operating costs regardless of whether wells are producing or suspended.
-Production and operating expenses per bbl are higher in YE 2023 than in YE 2022 period due to the impact of decreased in production volumes.
+Production and operating expenses per bbl are higher in Q4 2024 as compared to Q4 2023 due to lower Q4 2024 production volumes and are lower in YTD 2024 as compared to YTD 2023 due to a year-over-year increase in production volumes.

-During YE 2023, the Company incurred \$131,163 of decommissioning expenditures to settle \$102,163 of obligations resulting in a \$29,000 loss on settlement of decommissioning obligations.
+During 2024, the Company was charged \$20,846 of additional decommissioning expenditures on a well abandoned in a prior year and recognized \$2,313 of revisions resulting in a \$23,159 loss on decommissioning obligations.
+During 2023, the Company incurred \$131,163 of decommissioning expenditures to settle \$\$102,163 of obligations resulting in a \$29,000 loss on decommissioning obligations.